Introduction to CNI & Program Plan

 Since its founding in 1990, CNI has addressed a broad and diverse array of issues related to the development and use of digital information in research and education environments.
 As the premier organization fostering connections and collaboration between library and information technology communities, we represent the interests of a wide range of member organizations from higher education, publishing, networking and telecommunications, information technology, government agencies, foundations, museums, libraries, and library organizations.

-CNI is supported entirely from dues paid by its over 200 member institutions.
-Membership in the Coalition is open to all organizations—both for-profit and not-for-profit—that share CNI’s commitment to furthering the development of digital information in the networked environment.
+CNI is supported entirely from dues paid by its roughly 230 member institutions.
+We do not seek or accept grants, and all content produced by the Coalition is openly accessible.
+Membership in the Coalition is open to all organizations–both for-profit and not-for-profit–that share CNI’s commitment to furthering the development of digital information in the networked environment.
 We view our members as partners in advancing the Coalition’s mission.
-Fall and spring membership meetings are CNI’s flagship events, bringing together hundreds of representatives for a comprehensive update on critical issues.
+Fall and spring membership meetings are CNI’s flagship events, bringing together hundreds of representatives for a comprehensive update on critical issues; attendance at CNI’s meetings is included in membership dues.

-CNI’s program is guided by a Steering Committee to which sponsor organizations ARL and EDUCAUSE each appoint three representatives drawn from their member leadership; the current roster of Steering Committee members appears on the inside front cover of the printed Program Plan.
+CNI’s program is guided by a Steering Committee to which sponsor organizations ARL and EDUCAUSE each appoint three representatives drawn from their member leadership; the current roster of Steering Committee members appears on the inside front cover of the printed Program Plan and on our website.
 Three “at large” representatives on the Steering Committee contribute additional perspectives.
 The chief executives of ARL, EDUCAUSE, and CNI serve as ex officio members of the committee.

 CNI Executive Director Clifford Lynch has led the organization since 1997.
 Joan Lippincott, CNI’s Associate Executive Director, has served since fall 1990.
-For more information about the Coalition’s history and contributions, see the CNI Web site at www.cni.org.
+For more information about the Coalition’s history and contributions, see the CNI website, www.cni.org.

 CNI’s work is structured around three central themes that we believe are the essential foundations of the vision of advancing scholarship and intellectual productivity: